-PSa 2-9 Calculate Gross Pay Based on an Incentive Plan
+PSA 2-9 Calculate Gross Pay Based on an Incentive Plan

-Calculate gross pay for each of the following employees of Launchpad Co.
-The company offers a regular wage rate of \$8.20/hour to all employees.
+Calculate gross pay for these employees of Launchpad Co.
+The company offers a regular wage rate of \$8.20/ hour to all employees.
 Under an incentive plan in place for all employees, this rate increases for any employee who can meet weekly production goals.
 The increased rates and corresponding thresholds that must be met are as follows: